-- 5. The Athlete, born on 4 June 1999, became a professional athlete in 2010, and has since then received many prizes for her achievements in her chosen sport. - For five years the Athlete has been coached by the Brazilian Navy's Lieutenant Carlo Henrique 6.
-Aveiro ("the Coach"). - Until the matter which gave rise to the appeal the Athlete who had been subject to in-7. competition doping control on several occasions, had never tested positive. - 8.
-In December 2015, the Athlete was competing in the South American Senior, Junior and Youth Championships in Lima, Peru ("the Competition"). - 9.
+- 5. The Athlete, now 27 years old, became a professional athlete in 2010, and has since then received many prizes for her achievements in her chosen sport. - For ten years the Athlete has been coached by the Brazilian Navy's Lieutenant Carlo Henrique 6.
+Aveiro ("the Coach"). - Until the matter which gave rise to the appeal the Athlete, who had been subject to in-7. competition doping control on several occasions, had never tested positive. - 8.
+In December 2015 the Athlete was competing in the South American Senior, Junior and Youth Championships in Lima, Peru ("the Competition"). - 9.
 On 9 December 2015, the Athlete was subjected to an in-competition drug test, and provided a sample of urine, which was subsequently tested by a World Anti-Doping Agency ("WADA") accredited laboratory in Montreal.
-The A sample disclosed an Adverse Analytical Finding ("AAF") of Boldenone and its metabolites. - Boldenone is a well-known steroid which is widely and improperly used by athletes, especially in the sport of weightlifting as is shown by the record of bans imposed on such athletes because of the presence of the substance in their system. - 11.
-On 28 January 2016, the Athlete received a Notice of Charge and of a provisional suspension. - 12.
+The A sample disclosed an adverse analytical finding of Boldenone and its metabolites. - Boldenone is a well-known steroid which is widely and improperly used by athletes, especially in the sport of weightlifting as is shown by the record of bans imposed on such athletes because of the presence of the substance in their system. - 11.
+On 28 January 2016, the Athlete received a notice of charge and of a provisional suspension. - 12.
 The Athlete, for, as she claims, financial constraints, declined to request analysis of the B sample. - On 13 May 2016, the Athlete provided a written defence.
-13. - On 16 July 2016, the IWF Panel handed down its Decision.
+13. - On 16 July 2016, the IWF Panel handed down the Decision.